The protection of wildlife considers all undomesticated life forms, including wild animals, birds, insects, plants, fungi, and microscopic organisms.

-The United States Congress created them to study and recommend solutions to a decline in the food stock of fish.
+The United States Congress created them to study and recommend solutions to a decline in fish’s food stock.

 In 1885-1886, the division of Economic Ornithology and Mammalogy was established within the United States Department of Agriculture.
 In 1896, this was changed to the Division of Biology Survey.

-The earlier work of the Division of Biology Survey was to address the effect of birds in controlling agricultural pests.
+The earlier work of the Division of Biology Survey was to address birds’ effect in controlling agricultural pests.
 They also mapped the geographical distribution of plants and animals in the United States.